 PHMSA has issued various special permits with nearly identical conditions and the conditions would provide, at minimum, a level of safety that is equivalent to the existing regulations.
 The special permit conditions are designed to identify and mitigate integrity issues that could threaten the pipeline segments and cause failure.
-The effect of the enhanced monitoring and maintenance requirements would be intended to ensure integrity of the pipe and protection of the population living near the pipeline segment to a similar degree as replacing with heavier walled or high-grade pipe without the enhanced IM activities.
+The effect of the enhanced monitoring and maintenance requirements would be intended to ensure integrity of the pipe and protection of the population living near the pipeline segment to a similar degree as replacing with heavier walled or high-grade pipe without the enhanced integrity management (IM) activities.

-Granting FGT a special permit waiving the requirements of 49 CFR 192.611(a)(3)(iii) benefits the public and FGT in several ways.
+Granting FGT a special permit waiving the requirements of 49 CFR 192.611(a) and (d) and 192.619(a) benefits the public and FGT in several ways.
 As PHMSA recognized in its 2004 Notice, implementing additional preventative and mitigative measures enables a pipeline to improve its knowledge and understanding of the pipeline's integrity, accelerate the identification and repair of actionable anomalies, and better manage and mitigate threats to the public and environment.
-Implementing enhanced inspection and assessment practices throughout the special permit inspection areas, in lieu of replacing the small sections of pipe experiencing the class location changes, would extend pipeline safety benefits to a much greater area.
+Implementing enhanced inspection and assessment practices throughout the special permit inspection areas, in lieu of replacing the small sections of pipe experiencing the class location changes, will extend pipeline safety benefits to a much greater area.
 In addition, avoiding pipe excavation, replacement and pressure testing minimizes costs to the operator, avoid delivery interruptions and supply shortages, and avert environmental disturbance.

-Further, grant of the special permit would allow FGT to avoid impact to vegetation, soils, and potentially adjacent waterways due to approximately 0.594 mile (3,135 feet) of excavation to replace and hydrostatically pressure test pipe.
-FGT would avoid disturbing the right-of-way (ROW) of property owners except for the additional inspections that may be required to satisfy the conditions of the special permit such as those related to the IMP for HCAs, and potential anomaly evaluations/repairs.
+Further, grant of the special permit will allow FGT to avoid impacts to vegetation, soils, and potentially adjacent waterways due to approximately 1.861 miles (9,824 feet) of excavation to replace and hydrostatically pressure test pipe.
+FGT will avoid disturbing the right-of-way (ROW) of property owners except for the additional inspections that may be required to satisfy the conditions of the special permit such as those related to the IM procedures for HCAs, and potential anomaly evaluations/repairs.
 These measures will enable FGT to assess integrity threats and mitigate safety risks that affect a greater number of people than if FGT were to replace or pressure test isolated segments of pipe.

-FGT requested a waiver from the requirements of 49 CFR 192.611(a)(3)(iii) for the special permit segments consisting of approximately 0.59 mile of natural gas transmission pipeline listed below in Table 1 - Special Permit Segments.
+FGT requested a waiver of the requirements of 49 CFR 192.611(a) and (d) and 192.619(a) for the special permit segments consisting of approximately 1.861 miles of natural gas transmission pipeline listed below in Table 1 - Special Permit Segments.

-PHMSA is granting a special permit waiving the pressure test factor of 49 CFR 192.611(a)(3)(iii) for four (4) new special permit segments totaling 3,135 feet (approximately 0.594 miles).
+PHMSA is granting a special permit waiving 49 CFR 192.611(a) for five (5) new special permit segments totaling 1.861 miles (9,824 feet).